Khanh-Hue/pizza-sales-sql-powerbi/README.md

 # Pizza Sales Analysis | SQL + Power BI

-A portfolio project showcasing how transactional sales data can be transformed into clear business insights using **SQL** and **Power BI**.
+An end-to-end analytics project transforming transactional sales data into actionable business insights using SQL and Power BI.

-This project analyses pizza shop sales performance across revenue, order behaviour, product mix, and peak trading periods, with a focus on turning raw data into decision-ready reporting.
+This project analyses 21K+ orders and $817K+ revenue, focusing on product performance, customer ordering behaviour, and peak trading patterns to support data-driven decision-making.

 ---

 ## Project Summary

-Using a relational dataset of orders, order details, pizzas, and pizza types, I built an end-to-end analytics workflow to:
+This project simulates a real-world Business Intelligence workflow:

+- Structuring and modelling relational data
-- structure and analyse sales data with SQL
+- Analysing sales performance using SQL
-- calculate core commercial KPIs
-- identify top-performing products and categories
-- examine sales patterns by hour, day, and pizza size
+- Developing key business metrics (KPIs)
-- present findings through an executive-style Power BI dashboard
+- Delivering insights through an executive Power BI dashboard

-This project reflects the workflow expected in **Data Analyst**, **BI Analyst**, and **Reporting Analyst** roles, where technical analysis must lead to practical business insight.
+The focus is not only on building visuals, but on demonstrating the ability to connect data, business questions, and decision-making.

 ---

-- GitHub

-**Skills Demonstrated**
-- relational data modelling
-- SQL joins and aggregations
-- KPI development
-- sales and product performance analysis
-- dashboard design
-- data storytelling for stakeholders

----

 ## Dataset

-The analysis uses 4 related tables:
+The dataset consists of four relational tables:

-- **orders**
+- **orders** – order-level data (date, time, weekday)
-- **order_details**
+- **order_details** – transaction-level sales records
-- **pizzas**
+- **pizzas** – product and pricing information
-- **pizza_types**
+- **pizza_types** – category and product descriptions

-This structure allowed me to work with transaction-level data and apply a reporting approach similar to real business environments.
+This structure reflects a **fact + dimension model**, commonly used in business reporting environments.

 ---

-## Key Metrics

-- **Total Revenue:** $817,860.05
-- **Total Orders:** 21,350
-- **Total Pizzas Sold:** 49,574
-- **Average Order Value:** $38.31
-- **Average Pizzas per Order:** 2.32

----

-## Key Insights
+## Business Questions

+This project addresses key business questions:

-- **Classic** pizzas generated the highest revenue
+- What is the total revenue and average order value?
-- **Large** pizzas were the strongest-performing size
+- Which pizza categories and products drive revenue?
+- When are peak sales hours and busiest days?
-- **Friday** was the busiest sales day
+- Where are the opportunities to optimise sales performance?
-- Sales peaked around **12 PM, 1 PM, and 6 PM**
-- Top revenue-driving products included:
-  - The Thai Chicken Pizza
-  - The Barbecue Chicken Pizza
-  - The California Chicken Pizza
-  - The Classic Deluxe Pizza

 ---